meichflo/ADS_Project_group3/README.md

 ## 👋 Meet the Team

+> "Great things in business are never done by one person; they're done by a team of people." – Steve Jobs

 - **Tobias** - Passionate about data and its power to change the world.
 - **Sascha** - A wizard in data analysis and visualization.
 - **Florian** - Enthusiastic about machine learning and its applications in solving real-world problems.